 WHN TIP – Be safe, be smart and be prepared!

 - Your Medical History Data Sheet that lists your allergies, health conditions and medications.
 (Tips at 4 Areas To Cover in Your Medical History Data Sheet.)
 Download the free My Personal Medication Record pdf from the AARP in English or Spanish.
 Complete one form for each family member, and update as needed.)

 - Your family’s medical history to provide the doctor will important background information.
-(Read our 3 FAQs About Creating a Family Medical History for details, then download the My Family Health Portrait from the Surgeon General’s Office.)
+(Read our 3 FAQs About Creating a Family Medical History for details.)

 - All OTC and prescription medications that you take regularly.

 - Your driver’s license or other photo I.D., insurance, Medicare or Medicaid card(s).
 Check your insurance policy or talk to your agent about co-pays.

 - A copy of a living will and/or a medical power of attorney, if you have one

 WHN TIP – Tracking Form: Print out the WHN Hospital Stay Tracking Form to help you track new and old medications, tests ordered, staff contact information and so on.

 WHN TIP – Get an Advocate: Secure at least one advocate — a friend or family members who can be with you 24 hours a day.
 If you don’t have a friend or relative available, you can contact organizations such as the Patient Advocate Foundation.
 Read 4 Tips For Being a Patient Advocate for details.